 The institute program features the following two cycles of game workshops.
 Participants should register for one game on Thursday-Friday and a second game on Saturday-Sunday.
 The program also includes a series of concurrent sessions where participants engage in discussions about the RTTP pedagogy, game management, and undergraduate education more generally.
-Please note that only the published games are hyperlinked to fuller descriptions, but all the games on offer at this summer's conference are blurbed below.
+All games are described below.

 - Frederick Douglass, Slavery, Abolitionism, and the Constitution: 1845

 - Modernism vs. Traditionalism: Art in Paris, 1888-1889

 - Rousseau, Burke, and Revolution in France, 1791 *

 - The Trial of Galileo: Aristotileanism, the "New Cosmology"and the Catholic Church, 1616-1633

 - Kentucky 1861: Loyalty, State, and Nation